Land0fChocolate/NewEmeraldRomHack/README.md

 # Changelog

 - Many post gen 3 features from pokeemerald Expansion are in this ROM.
-	- Including physical/special split, fairy types, new moves, new items, regional species variants.
+	- Including physical/special split, fairy types, new moves, new items, new Pokemon species, regional species variants.
-	- Whilst data for all post gen3 Pokemon are in the game, only those that existed in gens 1-3 or have evolutions linked to Pokemon in those gens are accessible, baring a few exceptions.
+	- Whilst data for all post gen3 Pokemon are in the game, only those that existed in gens 1-3 or have evolutions linked to Pokemon in those gens are accessible, baring a few exceptions (Namely Alolan Vulpix and evo).
-- Pokemon can have up to 3 active abilities, dependant on their species.
-Many Pokemon have had their ability sets updated (TODO: make a list of ability stat changes somewhere).
-These are usually the same to what the Pokemon had access to before but some Pokemon have new abilities.
+- Pokemon can have up to 3 active abilities at once, dependant on their species.
+	- Many Pokemon have had their ability sets updated with new abilities (TODO: make a list of ability stat changes somewhere).
 - New moves and abilities (listed below).
-- Some vanilla abilities updated to make them more useful and compatible with the new ability change (listed below).
+- Some vanilla abilities have been updated to make them more useful and compatible with the new multi ability change (listed below).
 - Many gameplay adjustments to vanilla moves (Listed below).
 	- Changes to level up and TM learnsets of some Pokemon (TODO: make list).
 	- Pokemon will attempt to learn a new move upon evolution.
 	- OHKO moves have been removed from battle facility movepools.
 - Some Pokemon have base stat changes to better fit their theme and gameplay.
 Treecko line has its Attack and Special Attack swapped.
 (TODO: make list)
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.
 - Berry tree drop rates are tripled.
+Interaction with berry trees is also quicker.
 - Number of Feebas spots is tripled.
 - TMs have infinite use.
 - TMs from #51 to #99 have been added.
 They are similar to the gen 7 TM set (TODO: make list).